Barabasz1/ProjectManagerApp/README.md

 - **Package Manager:** npm, pip

-# Easy build using Docker:
+# To build and run using docker
 ## Navigate to project root directory and run:

 `docker-compose up`
+- use option `--no-build` to use an exisiting image
+- use option `-d` to run in the background

 # Installation on Windows